• Skip to main content

 Leave the harness out, and let your cat smell it.
 Reward your kitty with treats for expressing interest in the harness.
 You should repeat this step several times over multiple days before moving on to Step 2.

-It helps if you do this while they’re eating a meal, some treats, or engaging with a snuffle mat or licky mat so they are distracted by something delicious.
+When it comes to laying the harness on your cat, it helps if you do this while they’re eating a meal, some treats, or engaging with a snuffle mat or licky mat so they are distracted by something delicious.
 These tasty distractions also help your cat to further associate the harness with good things!

 Repeat this step as many times or as many days as necessary until your cat is comfortable with the harness lying on their backs.